McMaster-Baja-Racing/Better-Data-Viewer/README.md

 ### Back End
 #### MANDATORY FEATURES:
 - ~~Connecting API, so front end can talk to back end, Should maybe conform to REST~~
-- Unify backend - gavin
+- Unify backend - gavin, Kai!
 - X-Y Graph
 - Added information for shift curve